 polyarteriitis nodosa (PAN), vasculitis associated with systemic lupus

-erythematosus (SLE) and vasculitis due to systemic sclerosis.
+erythematosus (SLE), vasculitis due to systemic sclerosis and Sjögren's disease.
 Despite a clear

 improvement in outcome over the last decades and upcoming novel therapeutics